manufacture-dev/manufacture-dev.github.io/content/english/about/_index.md

 ---
 title: "Manufacture | About"
-description: "manufacture n.: in French, represents the place of manufacturing quality products where the know-how of the workforce is essential"
+description: "manufacture n. in French, represents the place of manufacturing quality products where the know-how of the workforce is essential"
 image: "images/about.png"
 draft: false